sonata-project/SonataMediaBundle/UPGRADE-4.0.md

 UPGRADE FROM 3.x to 4.0
 =======================

+### Container parameters

+  We have been using container parameters on SonataMediaBundle 3.x as an undocumented extension points for things like classes, and configurations.

+  In SonataMediaBundle 4.0 those are completely removed and we encourage you to use the default dependency injection override to change services configuration if you need to.

+  If you need to change something that you believe it should be handled somehow in configuration, please open an issue and we will discuss it.

 ### SimpleResizer and SquareResizer

   Previously the mode that could be configured for those resizer was a string, now it is an int.